sigstore/rekor-tiles/README.md

 - `--checkpoint-interval`: Frequency of checkpoint publishing (default: 30s)
 - `--batch-max-size`: Maximum entries per batch (default: 1024)

-See `rekor-server serve --help` for all available options.
+See `rekor-server-gcp serve --help` or `rekor-server-aws serve --help` for all available options.

 ### Making a request